• Skip to primary navigation

 • Feedback

-• Low carb - We love potatoes, they are a big part of our diet and they have lots of health benefits.
+• Low carb - We love potatoes, they are a big part of our diet.
 However, if we are looking to go lighter on the carbs, then these celeriac chips are perfect.
 They have just 18 carbs per portion, compared to around 35g in a portion of potato chips.

 • An easy way to use celeriac - You have probably seen celeriac in the supermarket and been put off getting it because it looks a little weird.
 But it is delicious, and really easy to cook with.
 If you have never cooked with celeriac before then this is a good place to start because it is so easy.